Crocodile Dundee: Plot

-Sue invites Mick to return with her to New York City on the pretext of continuing the feature story.
-At first Wally scoffs at her suggestion, but he changes his mind when she tells him the newspaper would cover all expenses.
-Once in New York, Mick is perplexed by local behaviour and customs but overcomes problematic situations including encounters with a pimp and attempted robberies.
-After this Sue realises her true feelings for him, and they kiss.
+Sue invites Mick to return with her to New York City on the pretext of wrapping up the story.
+At first, Wally scoffs at her suggestion, but he changes his mind when she tells him the newspaper would pay.

+In New York, Mick is perplexed by local behaviour and customs, but he uses his survival skills, ability to improvise, and innate common sense to good-naturedly overcome problematic or even dangerous situations, including a disagreement with a pimp and an attempted mugging.